OSHA, CMS Announce New COVID-19 Vaccination Rules for Employers, Health Care ProvidersPDF

 - Continue complying with data-reporting requirements of previous CMS emergency regulations.

-We will host a seminar on COVID-related issues next month, and we welcome questions on this topic.
 Please contact a member of Robinson Bradshaw’s Employment and Labor Practice Group with questions or for assistance in creating or implementing a vaccination policy.